theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

 * According to the `discovery_organization` or `discovery_location`, if
 present.
 These can be set under *Administer > Settings > Discovered*.

-* If `foreman_organization` or `foreman_location` fact is present, set
-accordingly.
-Fact names which are looked up can be configured in *Administer > Settings > Puppet* section as *Organization/Location fact* setting.

 * If Subnet was determined for particular discovered host, use the first Organization and Location associated with the Subnet.